MixtarMaster/GetMeMyHomework/README.md

 Please use 24 hour format.

-## Contributing

-Pull requests are welcome, if you have anything you think could be added.

 ## Known bugs

 If you don't fill in the settings.json file as needed, the code will break, no securities in place.